 As indicated by their name, tonsil stones form only in people whose tonsils are intact.
 They are small accumulations of hardened calcium, food debris, mucus, and bacteria.
 These materials sometimes collect on the tonsils of the soft palate near the roof of the mouth or at the back of the tongue.
-Most commonly, they form in the tonsil crypts; the concave structures, that exist on the surface of the tonsils.
+Most commonly, they form in the tonsil crypts; the concave structures that exist on the surface of the tonsils.
 Additional anaerobic sulfur compounds are also found in the stones.
 The presence of these sulfur compounds causes the highly offensive odor associated with the condition.
 Stones may manifest in clusters or individually.
 They range in color from white to light brown.
-A typical stone is approximately one half millimeter wide and weighs 200 to 300 milligrams.
-Larger stones are noted regularly.
-Obviously, these formations appear only in people whose tonsils have not been removed.
-To anyone who has had the opportunity to look inside one of these globules, its offensive aesthetic characteristics are powerful and immediately apparent; due predominantly to the intense, putrid aroma that it emits.
+A typical stone is about a half millimeter wide and weighs 200 to 300 milligrams, although larger stones have been detected.
+If you look inside one of these globules, the offensive sensory characteristics are obvious due to the intense, foul aroma they emit.

 Tonsils are two round lumps in the back of the throat.
 They are similar to lymph nodes or glands in other parts of the body and are a vital part of the lymphatic system.
-The purpose of the tonsils is to trap, and therefore to prevent airborne particulates and other matter from entering the body through the throat.
-They also filter lymph fluid.
-Unfortunately, the tonsils cannot always differentiate between harmful and benign particles and tend to retain tiny bits of matter indiscriminately.
-This can be exaggerated if the amount of lymph fluid is more than the tonsils can effectively filter.
-Often, this matter settles into crevasses in the tonsils.
+The purpose of tonsils is to trap and prevent airborne particulates and other matter from entering the body.
+Another function of tonsils is to filter lymph fluid.
+The tonsils cannot always differentiate between harmful and benign particles and tend to retain tiny bits of matter.
+The degree of retained matter increases if the amount of lymph fluid is too excessive for the tonsils to effectively filter.
+Often, this matter settles into crevices in the tonsils.

-Removing tonsil stones need not be terribly difficult.
-The primary thing to note in terms of tonsil stones treatment options is that no product or method, no matter to get rid of tonsil stones, no matter how effective it is at removing an existing stone, can guarantee the condition will not recur.
-The only procedure that can is the removal of the tonsils.
-This drastic solution to an annoying but essentially harmless condition should be considered only in those persistent cases in which the existence of tonsil stones presents a constant and severe state of discomfort and highly offensive bad breath resistant to conservative treatment methods.
+Removing tonsil stones is not a difficult process.
+The only permanent solution is removal of the tonsils.
+This extreme solution should only be considered in cases in which tonsil stones present a persistent, constant, severe state of discomfort and highly offensive bad breath resistant to conservative treatment methods.
 There are methods that address the immediate problem on a temporary basis and yield satisfactory results.
-For tonsil stones that manifest no symptoms at all, including bad breath, no treatment is necessary or recommended.
+For tonsil stones that are asymptomatic, e.g. do not cause bad breath, no treatment is necessary or recommended.

-Another potentially effective practice is to maintain a program of rigorous oral hygiene, including regular cleansing of the tongue.
-Because one cause of tonsil stones is thought to be initiated by bacteria living on and under the surface of the tongue, this approach has obvious common sense merit.
-Keeping the mouth, throat and tongue clean also minimizes the amount of mucus and bacteria present.
-This reduces the potential of calcification of these substances; another supposed cause of stone formation.
-Drinking water and chewing gum help to prevent dry mouth which will retard the production of bacteria in the oral cavity and help to control bad breath.
+Another potentially effective method is to maintain a diligent oral hygiene routine, including regular cleansing of the tongue.
+One cause of tonsil stones is thought to be initiated by bacteria living on and under the surface of the tongue.
+Keeping the mouth, throat, and tongue clean minimizes the amount of mucus and bacteria.
+It also reduces the potential calcification of these substances, a suspected cause of stone formation.
+Drinking water and chewing sugar-free gum can help prevent dry mouth.
+Doing so decreases the proliferation of bacteria in the oral cavity and helps control bad breath.
 It is important to note that a person must be attentive to oral care on a daily basis in order to reduce the risk of tonsil stone recurrence.